litemint/litemint-io-community-resources/deck-shuffle.md

 Once a card is played it goes to the end of the deck so it is possible to predict the order in which they will be available again.

-Forced draw mechanic (Victory Rush, Trojan) inserts the forced card at the top of the player deck without modifying the other card order.
+**Forced draw** mechanic (Victory Rush, Trojan) inserts the forced card at the top of the player deck without modifying the other card order.
 These forced cards will be drawn again after a full rotation.

+**Multiple draw** mechanic (Fast Hands) pushes an additional card to the player's hand, bypassing the maximum of 3 cards.
+Players will not draw additional cards till their hands have 3 or more cards.

 Edge Case: Boomerang will be drawn again after a full rotation but will not trigger the forced draw effect (occurs once).